hiso-nz/nzhts/IG publisher validation/Data standards workshop guidance/Overview.md

 ### Coordination server background processes to scan registry

-The diagrams below sumamrise the processes described in the [ecosystem documentation](https://hl7.org/fhir/uv/tx-ecosystem/ecosystem.html).
+The diagrams below sumamrise the processes described in the [ecosystem documentation](https://hl7.org/fhir/uv/tx-ecosystem/ecosystem.html), by which the coordination server discovers the terminology servers and content available, and routes IG publisher queries to the appropriate place.
 Note that currently the tx server registry is manually updated to add servers by contributors adding their own and HL7 (Mostly Grahame managing/approving).

 ```mermaid
 sequenceDiagram